igorkamyshev/withease/apps/website/docs/redux/index.md

 ☝️ This test will be especially useful in the future, when this part of logic will be ported to Effector.

-Notice, that it is recommended to create a mock version of Redux Store for any test like this, since the Store is containg state, which could leak between the tests.
+Notice, that it is recommended to create a mock version of Redux Store for any tests like this, since the Store contains state, which could leak between the tests.